Great Dividing Range: History

 The Great Dividing Range was formed during the Carboniferous period—over 300 million years ago—when Australia collided with what are now parts of South America and New Zealand.
 The range has experienced significant erosion since.
 (See Geology of Australia.)

 For tens of thousands of years prior to British colonisation the ranges were home to various Aboriginal Australian nations and clans.
 Evidence remains in some places of their traditional way of life including decorated caves, campsites and trails used to travel between the coastal and inland regions.
 Many descendants of these nations still exist today, and some remain the traditional owners and custodians of their lands.

 After British colonisation in 1788, the ranges were an obstacle to exploration and settlement by the British settlers.
 Although not high, parts of the highlands were very rugged.
 Crossing the Blue Mountains was particularly challenging due to the mistaken idea that the creeks should be followed rather than the ridges, and almost impenetrable, labyrinthine, sandstone mountains.
-Although the most daunting obstacle to western expansion of the colony, the Blue Mountains actually lie to the east of the watershed that divides the Hawkesbury-Nepean system and the Murray-Darling system, the true Great Dividing Range.
+The Blue Mountains actually lie to the east of the watershed that divides the Hawkesbury–Nepean system and the Murray–Darling system, the true Great Dividing Range.
 The watershed in this area lies to the west of Lithgow, passing near the locality of Mt Lambie and village of Capertee.
 There, as in some other places in New South Wales, the Great Divide is only a slight rise in the surrounding topography.

 Knowing that local Aboriginal people had already established routes crossing the range and by making use of Aboriginal walking trails, a usable ridge-top route was finally discovered by Europeans directly westward from Sydney across the Blue Mountains to Bathurst by an expedition jointly led by Gregory Blaxland, William Lawson and William Charles Wentworth.
 Towns in the Blue Mountains were later named after each of these men.
 This was the start of the development of the agricultural districts of inland New South Wales.
-A road was built to Blaxland by convicts within six months.
+A road was built to Bathurst by convicts within six months.
 Easier routes to inland New South Wales were discovered towards Goulburn to the southwest, and westwards from Newcastle.

 Subsequent explorations were made across and around the ranges by Allan Cunningham, John Oxley, Hamilton Hume, Paul Edmund Strzelecki, Ludwig Leichhardt and Thomas Mitchell.
 These explorers were mainly concerned with finding and appropriating good agricultural land.

-By the late 1830s the most fertile rangelands adjacent to the mountain ranges had been explored, appropriated from the traditional inhabitants and some settled.
+By the late 1830s, the most fertile rangelands adjacent to the mountain ranges had been explored, appropriated from the traditional inhabitants and some settled.
 These included the Gippsland and Riverina regions in the south, up to the Liverpool Plains and the Darling Downs in the north.

 Various road and railway routes were subsequently established through many parts of the ranges, although many areas remain remote to this day.
 For example, in eastern Victoria there is only one major road crossing the highlands from north to south, the Great Alpine Road.